evan-kolberg/Feb_21_QZ_Debug_Log_45_Mins/README.md

-# [SOLVED] - On the bike, the age and weight parameters were very outdated and did not match those in the QZ app
+# [SOLVED] - On the bike, the age and weight parameters were very outdated and did not match those in the QZ app.
+This was incorrectly identified as a bug.

 ### Trial 1

 **Describe the bug**

 After a 30-minute workout, the odometer in QZ shows a much lower value than the one directly on the Schwinn 170 bike.

 QZ: 7.86 miles

 Bike: 8.6 miles

 Deviation: 0.74 miles

 * A ~15 second head start is expected for the bike and has no impact on odometer values